rackerlabs/support-how-to/content/how-to/office-365/setup-exchange-general-365.md

 For additional information about Microsoft 365 licensing, see our [product comparison chart](https://www.rackspace.com/sites/default/files/2020-06/Rackspace-Data-Sheet-Microsoft-365-Plans-and-Pricing-Sheet-CLO-TSK-1487.pdf).

-The following article describes how to enable *authenticated SMTP* for Microsoft 365&reg; Exchange&reg; Online mailboxes and outlines the server settings for SMTP, IMAP, and POP protocols.
+This article describes how to enable *authenticated SMTP* for Microsoft 365 Exchange&reg; Online mailboxes and outlines the server settings for SMTP, IMAP, and POP protocols.